U.S. News Rankings

 |Religious affiliation||United Methodist|

-When applying to Albion College, it's important to note the application deadline is August 1, and the early action deadline is December 1.
-Scores for either the ACT or SAT test are due May 1.
+When applying to Albion College, it's important to note the application deadline is rolling.
+Scores for either the ACT or SAT test are due March 1.
 The application fee at Albion College is $40.
-It is selective, with an acceptance rate of 91.6 percent and an early acceptance rate of 70.9 percent.
+It is selective, with an acceptance rate of 70.2 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Albion College is 13:1, and the school has 63.3 percent of its classes with fewer than 20 students.
-The most popular majors at Albion College include: Economics; Biology, General; Psychology, General; Rhetoric and Composition/Writing Studies; and Political Science and Government.
-The average freshman retention rate, an indicator of student satisfaction, is 83.5 percent.
+The student-faculty ratio at Albion College is 11:1, and the school has 70.7 percent of its classes with fewer than 20 students.
+The most popular majors at Albion College include: Biology, General; Economics; Business Administration, Management and Operations; Psychology, General; and Chemistry.
+The average freshman retention rate, an indicator of student satisfaction, is 80.3 percent.

 |Student gender distribution|